mhx/dwarfs/doc/mkdwarfs.md

   deterministic.

 - `--max-similarity-size=`*value*:
-  Don't perform similarity ordering for files larger than this size.
+  Don't perform similarity ordering for fragments (or files if they are not split into fragments by a categorizer) larger than this size.
 This helps speed up scanning, especially on slow file systems.
-For large files, the gains from similarity ordering are relatively small.
-When this option is set to a non-zero value, files larger than the limit will be stored first, ordered by size in descending order.
+For large fragments, the gains from similarity ordering are relatively small.
+When this option is set to a non-zero value, fragments larger than the limit will be stored first, ordered by size in descending order.

 - `-F`, `--filter=`*rule*:
   Add a filter rule.
 This option can be specified multiple times.